 We conduct a thorough examination to check your balance, coordination, and vision.
-We also perform cognitive testing to determine if your memory, concentration, or language skills have been affected.
-Depending on the severity of the injury, our doctors may recommend imaging, such as an MRI or CT scan, the results of which are thoroughly reviewed by our neuroradiologists.
+We also perform cognitive testing to determine whether your memory, concentration, or language skills have been affected.
+Depending on the severity of the injury, our doctors may recommend imaging tests, such as an MRI or CT scan, the results of which are thoroughly reviewed by our neuroradiologists.

 Following this medical assessment, we develop a treatment plan that may include connecting you with the specialists who can best help with your recovery.
 We are committed to delivering the most advanced medical treatment to our patients while also providing the support you need to achieve a full recovery.